y788yuen/Yuen_pycount/README.md

 # yuenpycounts

-`yuenpycounts` is API to calculate word counts in a text file!
+`yuenpycounts` is a API to calculate word counts in a text file!

 ## Installation

-Step1: Open the Mac terminal enter the command to get PIP
+Step1: Open the Mac terminal enter the command to get `PIP`

 ```bash
 $ python3 get-pip.py